somof/CarND-Behavioral-Cloning-work/writeup_report.md

 ###2.2.
 Attempts to reduce overfitting in the model

-From the result of the feasibility study, I took PilotNet to apply to the project.
+From the result of the feasibility study, I took PilotNet to apply into my project.
 Original PilotNet is as below. (my final model is described in the next section)

 <img width=400 src="fig/NVIDIA_model.png"/>